Hello, dear reader,

 FAVOURITE ANIMALS – All of them… but currently I’m owned by a pair of cats.

-DIET – I’ve been a committed vegetarian since 1995, and these days am more-or-less vegan and plant based.
-I was originally inspired to commit to vegetarianism when I had a weekend job on the family farm and found even ‘humane’ treatment of the farm animals to be problematic, and over the years as I learned how to make vegetarianism healthy – rather than merely substituting animal products with soy-based mock versions of the same thing – I found that I feel healthier and my allergies improved.
+DIET – I’ve been a committed vegetarian since 1995, and a vegan since 2016.
+I was originally inspired to commit to vegetarianism when I had a weekend job on the family farm and found even ‘humane’ treatment of the farm animals to be problematic, and over the years as I learned how to make vegetarianism healthy – rather than merely substituting animal products with soy-based mock versions of the same thing – I found that I feel healthier and my allergy problems improved.
 My Sociology Honours research explored the intersections between agriculture, environmental issues – especially climate change – and animal welfare issues, and solidified my resolve to live a plant-based lifestyle as far as possible.
 The ecofeminist principle of contextual moral vegetarianism best describes my own philosophical approach.

 EDUCATION – Bachelor of Arts Major: Sociology, Minor: Journalism; Bachelor of Arts with Honours in Environmental and Rural Sociology.
 Monash University, Australia.
-I’ve also completed a few Open Universities Australia science short courses.
+I’ve also completed a few Open Universities Australia science short courses on climate change and astronomy.

 PROFESSIONAL MEMBERSHIPS – The Australian Sociological Association; and Golden Key International Honours Society.